 MTPO staff informs the Board of transportation plans and programs that affect the disadvantaged.
 The Board gives recommendations to the MTPO on provisioning transportation services to the disadvantaged.
 Annually, the Coordinating Board is required to hold a public hearing on transportation needs and services for the transportation disadvantaged in order to give the general public an opportunity to inform the Board about their concerns about transportation services.
-As for all public hearings, a display ad notice is run in the Gainesville Sun and in the Gainesville Guardian two weeks before the hearing.
+As for all public hearings, a display ad notice is run in the Alligator, Gainesville Guardian, Gainesville Sun and Gainesville Voice two weeks before the hearing.